ResourceState UnorderedAccess

 Usage

 Use the UnorderedAccess state when you need to perform unordered read and write operations on a resource.
-This is common in scenarios involving compute shaders where multiple threads may read from and write to the same resource simultaneously.
+This is common in scenarios involving compute shaders where the order of access does not need to be sequential.

 Example